 Being a young adult in 2019 can be rough.
 School, work, health and relationships are some of the biggest stressors for millennials and Generation Z, and finding meaning in the madness is hard for a lot of us to deal with.
-Here’s why so many young people lean on astrology and the stars to help guide them through life.
+Here’s why so many young people lean on astrology and the stars and read star signs and horoscopes to help guide them through life.

 Astrology can be an accessible way for us to take complicated ideas about ourselves and our surroundings and break them down.
 It’s an easy way to describe and express yourself, your experiences and the ways you deal with things, especially during the already hard parts of your early 20s.

 Much like Harry Potter houses and Myers-Briggs types, astrology is a way to open yourself up in a generally understandable way.
 It’s easier to describe your complex feelings and behavior in a situation if you have something like a sun sign to lean on to help you articulate them.
 The placement of the stars is not meant to dictate your future but is used by some to think critically about who you are, your strengths, your weaknesses and how to embrace it all.

 Millennials and members of Generation Z tend to have more diagnosed mental health issues, and arguably astrology is a way for a lot of them to cope.
 Knowing the placements on your birth chart and what they mean can be a good tool in self-reflection.
 And while knowing your rising sign won’t cure depression, more young adults find solace in mysticism to help them endure their mental illnesses.